-What Are Dental Inlays & Onlays?
+What Are Dental Inlays and Onlays?

 Dental inlays and onlays are custom-made restorations designed to repair teeth with moderate decay or minor structural damage.
 They are crafted from durable materials such as porcelain, composite resin, or gold, ensuring strength and longevity.

-- Onlays: Sometimes called "partial crowns," onlays cover a larger portion of the tooth, including one or more cusps.
+- Onlays: Sometimes called "partial crowns", onlays cover a larger portion of the tooth, including one or more cusps.

 Both options are bonded to the tooth, providing a seamless and natural-looking restoration.

-Why Choose Inlays & Onlays?
+Why Choose Inlays or Onlays?

 Dental inlays and onlays bridge the gap between traditional fillings and full crowns, offering several distinct advantages: